gogoprog/gengine/README.md

 #### Commands

-Go to the directory containing the extracted files and activate the gengine environment :

-    cd path/to/extracted/files/
+##### Helpers

+Those are the scripts located at the root of the gengine distributed release.

     ./gengine.sh

-This enables the gengine-run and gengine-compile commands :
+    # Activates the gengine commands

+    ./gengine-compile.(bat/sh) [path-to-your-application]
+    # Compiles the application haxe code.

+    ./gengine-run.(bat/sh) [path-to-your-application]
+    # Compiles and runs the local server

+##### gengine commands

+    gengine-compile [path-to-your-application]
+    # To compile your Haxe code

+    gengine-run [path-to-your-application]
-    gengine-compile [path-to-your-application-code] # To compile your Haxe code gengine-run [path-to-your-application-code] # To compile and run the local server
+    # To compile and run the local server

 ### Development